Solving Furnace Odor Issues in Springfield, MO

 We recommend that you have your furnace maintenance done annually AND by a professional certified technician.
 As always, SS&B Heating & Cooling is here to help you make sure your heater is ready for the Missouri winter.

-Another reason your furnace might be giving off a burning smell is that there’s debris in its burner assembly—the part of your furnace where combustion actually takes place.
-Over time, dust, dirt, and other debris can accumulate in this area and prevent your heater from functioning properly when it starts up again after being off all summer long.
-And when combustion isn’t happening as it should, that can cause a burning smell.
-Here’s what we do to clean out your burner assembly:
+Another reason your gas furnace might emit a burning smell is the presence of debris in its burner assembly—the part where combustion takes place.
+Over time, dust, dirt, and other debris can accumulate in this area, potentially hindering proper combustion when your heater starts up again after being off all summer.
+When combustion doesn't occur as it should, it can result in a burning odor.
+Here are the steps we take to clean your gas furnace's burner assembly:

-1) Turn off power to the furnace at both the thermostat and disconnect switch or circuit breaker panel before any work on the HVAC system.
+1. Turn off power to the furnace at both the thermostat and the disconnect switch or circuit breaker panel before performing any work on the HVAC system.

-2) remove any panels necessary to gain access to the burners.
+2. Remove any necessary panels to access the burners.

-5) turn on the power to the heater at both your thermostat and disconnect the switch or circuit breaker panel..
+5. Finally, turn on the power to the heater at both your thermostat and the disconnect switch or circuit breaker panel.

 One not so common reason… is the smell of rotten eggs!